Chamberlain University has more than 125 years of history preparing extraordinary nursing graduates and healthcare professionals.

 Chamberlain is committed to providing quality and accessible nursing education.
 Our team is with you every step of the way, providing the information you need to make the decisions that best serve you.

-In March 2005, DeVry Education Group acquired Deaconess.
-A term of the acquisition agreement required DeVry to change the name of the school.
+In March 2005, Adtalem Global Education (formerly DeVry Education Group) acquired Deaconess.
+A term of the acquisition agreement required Adtalem to change the name of the school.
 The chosen name, Chamberlain, is derived from the Middle English word "chaumberlein," which means "chief steward" – in recognition of the critical role of the nurse as the central steward and coordinator of patient care.

-Today, with pre- and post-licensure programs, a growing network of campuses, and robust online offerings, Chamberlain College of Nursing continues to raise the standard of nursing education and advance healthcare outcomes in communities across the country and around the world.
+Today, with a College of Nursing and a College of Health Professions, a growing network of campuses, and robust online offerings, Chamberlain University continues to raise the standard of nursing and healthcare education and advance healthcare outcomes in communities across the country and around the world.

 Apply Now Request More Info